 3. Using Anonymity Softwares

-Anonymizers or anonymity software are programd that basically make you anonymous or in other words, change your IP address.
-This softwares are numerous but a great deal of them are for sale.
+Anonymizers or anonymity software are programs that basically make you anonymous or in other words, change your IP address.
+These software programs are numerous but a great deal of them are for sale.
 There are some that are free though and I made some posts on them in the past.
 You can check the archive or view all my posts tagged ANONIMIZERS to see what I’m talking about.

-There’s a host of them but the most crazy of them all is Tor.
-Tor changes your IP address almost every two minutes or so but If you need one with a stable IP address, I recommend Your Freedom, Gpass, Ultrasurf and Freegate.
+There’s a host of them but the craziest of them all is Tor.
+Tor changes your IP address almost every two minutes or so but If you need one with a stable IP address, I recommend Your Freedom, Gpass, Ultrasurf, and Freegate.